Best Android Emulators for iOS Gaming (2025 Comparison)

 - Dependent on network quality.

-- Peak-hour congestion can raise latency.
+- Peak-hour congestion can raise latency by 30–50 ms above baseline.

 Best For